rahul-gharat/dronahq-docs/docs/pdf-creator-concepts/using_summary_variable.md

 # Using Summary Variable

+Let us consider a scenario, where you want to embed summarized report inside a pdf.
+To make a summarized report within DronaHQ app, summary control can be used, which holds input field data from different pages.

-In pdf template, a `summary` variable is used to pass the DronaHQ's `summary` control value to the pdf template which can then be displayed inside the template using `summary` component.
+Inside the pdf template, a `summary` variable and a `summary` component needs to be added.
+The `summary` variable will pass the `summary` control's data to the `summary` component.
+The `summary` component can then render that data in a tabular format.

 ## Building a sample app